thirdeyedfreak/Puzzler/README.md

 # Conclusion

-Puzzler is a funa and simple game suited for all ages.
+Puzzler is a fun and simple game suited for all ages.
 Taking place in Virtual reality, it puts your memory to the test.
 Can you finish the puzzle?!